xperiandri/blazor-fluxor/docs/README.md

 # Blazor-Fluxor
-Blazor-Fluxor is a low (zero) boilerplate Flux/Redux library for the new [Microsoft aspdotnet Blazor project].
+Blazor-Fluxor is a low (almost-zero) boilerplate Flux/Redux library for the new [Microsoft aspdotnet Blazor project].

 The aim of Fluxor is to create a single-state store approach to front-end development in Blazor without the headaches typically associated with other implementations, such as the overwhelming amount of boiler-plate code required just to add a very basic feature.